Postkodmiljonären: Payout structure

-Winners
+Top prize winners

-As of 5 February 2023, there have been 13 top-prize winners (one was a pair) in Postkodmiljonären: Per Hörberg, Torgny Segerstedt, Olle Laurell, Jan Sundström, Mattias Österman, Lena Anviken, Birgitta Hedström, the pair Lena Ag and Alexandra Pascalidou, Ylva Orrmell, Marianne Hiller, Ulf Jensen, Eric Forsyth and Jonas von Essen.
-Forsyth is the youngest winner at 29 years' age.
-Lena Anviken was the first woman to win the million, and the sixth overall.
-Overall, there have been eight male winners, four female winners and one pair winner.
+As of 16 February 2025, there have been 15 top prize winners in Postkodmiljonären: Per Hörberg, Torgny Segerstedt, Olle Laurell, Jan Sundström, Mattias Österman, Lena Anviken, Birgitta Hedström, the pair Lena Ag and Alexandra Pascalidou, Ylva Orrmell, Marianne Hiller, Ulf Jensen, Eric Forsyth, Jonas von Essen Wilmer Bach-Lundin, and Simon Alling.
+Anviken was the first female top prize winner and the sixth overall.
+Bach-Lundin is the youngest winner with an age of 19.
+Overall, there have been ten male winners, four female winners, and one pair winner.

+This was Simon Alling's one million SEK question:

+This was Wilmer Bach-Lundin's one million SEK question:

 This was Jonas von Essen's one million SEK question:

 This was Eric Forsyth's one million SEK question:

 This was Ulf Jensen's one million SEK question:

 This was Marianne Hiller's one million SEK question:

 This was Ylva Orrmell's one million SEK question:

 This was the pair Lena Ag and Alexandra Pascalidou's one million SEK question:

 This was Birgitta Hedström's one million SEK question:

 This was Lena Anviken's one million SEK question:

 This was Mattias Österman's one million SEK question:

 This was Jan Sundström's second one million SEK question (after using Switch the Question):

 This was Olle Laurell's one million SEK question:

 This was Torgny Segerstedt's one million SEK question:

 This was Per Hörberg's one million SEK question: